vanjs-org/van/addons/van_cone/docs/API_REFERENCE.md

 If `navState` is provided it will be set as the browser history state using `setNavState` returned by the [createCone](#createconerouterelement-routes-defaultnavstate) function.

 If `context` is provided it will be pased to the resolved component for `routeName`.
-See [example](#full-component-example) for details.
+See [example](./COMPONENT_GUIDE.md#full-component-example) for details.

 ## `pushHistory(routeName, options)`
-Push a url generated for `routeName` by [router.navUrl](#navurlroutename-params---query) to the browser history and update address bar only, do not modify DOM, returns url as a string.
+Push a url generated for `routeName` by [navUrl](#navurlroutename-params---query) to the browser history and update address bar only, do not modify DOM, returns url as a string.

 Optionally pass `options` as an object with `params`, `query`, and `navState`.